-Experience the natural beauty of Murramarang National Park!
+Experience the natural beauty of Murramarang National Park over 5 special days!

 Spending time in nature is the perfect way to recharge your batteries and reconnect with the wonders the natural world offers.
 During this five-day nature trip to Murramarang National Park you’ll visit a number of wonderful sites and have an opportunity to photograph and journal what you see.
 Led by NatureArt Lab Director and artist Julia Landford along with accomplished artist and writer Dr Fiona Boxill, this trip offers a program of nature-inspired activities designed to suit everyone.
 Whether it’s early morning bird walks, exploring a spotted gum forest, spotlighting at night to see owls, possums and greater gliders or clambering over rock platforms to discover fossils and iron lacework formations every moment promises to be special.

 During the week guided visits to places like Wasp Head, Emily Miller Beach or Wobbegong Bay with local expert Paul May will provide you with a more detailed appreciation of this beautiful part of the south coast.